Adviser discussion guide

 What is a lifetime mortgage?

-Why do I have to get advice?
+Why do I have to get financial advice?

-A lifetime mortgage is intended to be a long-term financial decision, as a result you are required to take out financial advice.
+A lifetime mortgage is intended to be a long-term financial decision, and as a result you are required to take out financial advice.
 This document can prepare you for that conversation, making sure you are informed, confident, and ready to make the decision that is right for you.

 A financial adviser will consider your personal circumstances and the different options available to you, one of which may be a lifetime mortgage.
 If they do recommend that you proceed with a lifetime mortgage, they will apply on your behalf and support you through the process.

 Your time with a financial adviser is a team effort.
 Expect them to ask probing questions to fully understand your financial situation.
-Sometimes this may feel invasive – remember, they need to understand your situation fully in order to give you fair independent advice.
+Sometimes this may feel invasive but remember, they need to understand your situation fully in order to give you fair independent advice.

 Here is what you should be prepared to discuss: